IrvinBarham1/AI-ChatBot/README.md

 <a href="https://github.com/IrvinBarham1/Agentic-Artifical-Intelligence?tab=readme-ov-file#my-journey">My Journey</a>

 <a href="https://github.com/IrvinBarham1/Agentic-Artifical-Intelligence?tab=readme-ov-file#references">References</a>
-# My Journey
-I installed Autogen and I started the process of constructing my own custom agents.
-I asked deepseek-r1 if it would be my emperor for my agents and it gave an incrediably detailed response.
-I'm currently experimenting with which model I would like to be the leader as well as which models are good to give tasks too.

 # About
 *This is a showcase of my exploration of the research of "Agentless" an approach for resolving real-world software engineering problems proposed by research students at the University of Illinois at Urbana-Champaign.
 This endeavor aims to broaden my understanding of Agentic AI and conduct my own research on this topic.*